/Magnetoelectric devices for advanced spintronic applications

 Leuven | More than two weeks ago

 Magnetoelectric effects occur naturally in multiferroic materials but also in composite materials consisting of piezoelectric and magnetostrictive layers.
 In such composites, strong strain-induced magnetoelectric coupling can be observed.
 The coupling can be described by effective magnetoelastic fields that are generated in the magnetostrictive ferromagnetic layer(s) via application of stress due to the inverse magnetostriction (Villari) effect.
 The stress itself can be generated by an electric field applied across the piezoelectric layer(s).
-An inverse magnetoelectric effect also exists, which generates a voltage due to magnetization switching.
-The application of both the direct and the inverse effects in spintronic devices requires the detailed understanding and control of the direct and inverse magnetoelectric coupling in different geometries and different material systems.
+A converse magnetoelectric effect also exists, which generates a voltage due to magnetization switching.
+The application of both the direct and the converse effects in spintronic devices requires the detailed understanding and control of the direct and inverse magnetoelectric coupling in different geometries and different material systems.

 A background in (applied) physics, or nanotechnology is ideal, together with an interest in advanced spintronic applications and current topics in magnetism as well as enthusiasm for leading edge materials.